minime905/CSPB-3308-Group-Project/README.md

 ## Vision Statement
-Create longboard/electric motor calculator as a means to calculate a more appropriate estimation of range and speed for anyone looking to make/use an electric longboard or really any any electric motor under load with or without a set gear ratio.
+Create longboard/electric motor calculator as a means to calculate a more appropriate estimation of range and speed for anyone looking to make/use an electric longboard or really any electric motor under load with or without a set gear ratio.

 ## Motivation:
 Austin makes electric longboards and had issues always having to do the calculations by hand or showing potential customers how a different battery or motor combination could change the way that they utilize their boards.

 ## Risks to Completion:
         * Unknown language for project
-        * Unfamiliar Teamates
+        * Unfamiliar teammates
         * Agile is an unfamiliar developing method to the group
         * Scrum is an unfamiliar work practice to the group

 ## Mitigation Strategy for the above Risks
         * Learn the language through practice and research
-        * Learn more about teamates strengths and weaknesses through weekly interaction like scrum and slack/email communication
+        * Learn more about teammates strengths and weaknesses through weekly interaction like scrum and slack/email communication
         * Learn and research more about the Agile process as we progress through the course and assignments
         * Learn more about the importance of scrum meetings as we progress through the course through practice and assignments